Bell Street, Shaftesbury

 Story:

-William Charles Abraham Burridge was born in Shaftesbury, Dorset, on 21st June 1897 the son of Frederick Burridge and Alice Bessie Burridge (née Wilmott).
+William Charles Abraham Burridge (also known as 'Willie') was born in Shaftesbury, Dorset, on 21st June 1897 the son of Charles Burridge and Alice Bessie Burridge (née Wilmott).
+He lived his whole life, apart from Military Service, in the locality.
 He enlisted on 21st October 1916 as a Gunner with the Royal Garrison Artillery attached to the R.A.E.
-Tank Corps serving in France (Service No. 125985).
+Tank Corps serving in France from 14 Apr 1917 (Service No. 125985).
 He was demobilized on 14th October 1919 with a War Pension due to the effects of his service.
 He was awarded the Victory and British War medals.
-He re-enlisted for a period of one year in 1921 as a Territorial with the 4th Battalion of the Dorsetshire Regiment.
-He remained single and his last known address, per the 1939 Register, was 3 Stoney Path, St. James, Shaftesbury, Dorset.
-He was employed as a Gardener.
-William died in 1949 and was buried at St. James' Church on 16th September 1949.
+He re-enlisted for a period of one year in 1920 as a Territorial with the 4th Battalion of the Dorsetshire Regiment (Service No. 5720627).
+He was finally demobilized on 18 Mar 1921 and by the 1921 Census was shown living with his parents at 3 Stoney Path, Shaftesbury, Dorset, working as a Gardener.
+He remained single throughout his life at the same address as recorded in the 1939 Register.
+He was always employed as a Gardener.
+William died in 1949 and was buried at St. James' Church, Shaftesbury, on 16th September 1949.
 Source: Based on previous research by Ken Baxter.

 Images: